riax/sekvens/readme.md

   }).go();
 ```

-### Animate to left 1000px in 2000ms using the easing easeInOutQuint.
+### Animate to left 1000 px in 2000 ms using the easing "easeInOutQuint".
 ```javascript
 var duration = 2000;
 sekvens.from(0)